ibriks/FamilyTree/README.md

 # FamilyTree
 A Java project that uses Maven as a build tool.
-Application takes a file containing children and their parents names and outputs a family tree.
+Application takes a file containing children's and their parents' names and outputs a family tree.

 ## Behaviour and look
 First entry of child and parent.